123Matthias/BackupTool/README.md

 ### AES Encryption
 The content of a File is Encrypted.
 Not the Metadata.
 The AES_CTR encryption mode can be validated using the Validation feature and provides large file transfers.
+The AES_CTR Encryption works but without Validation at the moment.
+The AES_GCM Encryption works but is limited to 2GiB Filesize.

 ### Validation
+I checked every single source file and target file with a CRC32 or hash algorithm.
+The log file writer only logs wrong values (Validation log).
 CRC32 Checksum from each file is ready.
 SHA256 is not finished now.